 Pre-Requisite for the Standard Online Exam

-IF YOU'VE COMPLETED A STANDARD COURSE FROM A 2018 RECOGNIZED PROVIDER OR YOU ARE ATTENDING AN UPCOMING STANDARD COURSE AND WOULD LIKE TO PAY FOR THE ALD ONLINE EXAMINATION, please click this direct link: Online Standard Exam.
-You will need to provide your course code and Clinical Simulation Exam wavelength details.
-Effective May 1, 2017, the fee for the Standard Proficiency Exam is $175.
+IF YOU'VE COMPLETED A STANDARD COURSE Hands on Training FROM A 2018 RECOGNIZED PROVIDER OR YOU ARE ATTENDING AN UPCOMING TRAINING COURSE AND WOULD LIKE TO PAY FOR THE ALD Foundations in Laser Dentistry Self-paced Digial Learning including the ONLINE EXAMINATION, please click this direct link: Online Standard Exam.
+Effective May 1, 2017 - February 1, 2019, the fee for the Standard Online Exam is $175.

 Successful Standard Level Completion